Wetsuits: taking care of them will extend their life by two years | Photo: Grimsaeth/Red Bull

 However, if you don't do it quickly, your second skin will start losing its properties, and the neoprene will begin to deteriorate.

-Taking care of your wetsuit is protecting it against salt water, sand, dirt, grass, and urine and prolonging the life of a fundamental piece of equipment by a couple of years.
+Taking care of your wetsuit protects it against salt water, sand, dirt, grass, and urine and prolongs the life of a fundamental piece of equipment by a couple of years.

 Cleaning your wetsuit is not just rinsing it with fresh water - it is also washing it occasionally with specially designed shampoos and conditioners.